Economy of Palestine

-The economy of Palestine refers to the economic activity of Palestine.
-Palestine receives substantial financial aid from various international donors, including governments and international organizations.
-In 2020, the inflation rate was -0.7% and the unemployment rate was 25.9%.
-While exports were recorded at US$1 billion, with an import value of US$6 billion.
-Contributors to the national economy is service sector (47%), wholesale and repair (19%), manufacturing (12%), agriculture (7%), finance and banking (3%), construction (5%), information technology (5%) and transportation sector (2%).
+Palestine has a developing economy.
+It based on substantial financial aid from various international donors, including governments and international organizations.
+Exports were recorded at US$1 billion, with an import value of US$6 billion.
+Main contributors to the national economy are the service sector (47%), wholesale and repair (19%), manufacturing (12%), agriculture (7%), finance and banking (3%), construction (5%), information technology (5%) and transportation sector (2%).
+Tourism in Palestine is centered around Bethlehem and Jerusalem while cities like Ramallah and Hebron are home to major economic centres.